-Sweetened with honey and brightened with citrus, Cran-Cherry Sauce strikes a perfect balance between tart cranberries and luscious cherry preserves, making it the perfect addition to your Thanksgiving table!
+Sweetened with honey and brightened with citrus, Cranberry Cherry Sauce strikes a perfect balance between tart cranberries and luscious cherry preserves, making it the perfect addition to your Thanksgiving table!

-Welp, only a little over a week to go until Turkey Day, friends!
-Soon I’ll be shifting gears and bringing you Christmas recipes, but not before I share at least one more Thanksgiving dish today…homemade cranberry sauce with a twist!
-Now everybody knows that homemade cranberry sauce is head-and-shoulders-above the gelatinous canned stuff, but this sweet-tart Cran-Cherry Sauce is (wait for it!)
+Welp, the countdown is on to Turkey Day, friends!
+Soon I'll be shifting gears and bringing you Christmas recipes, but not before I share one more Thanksgiving dish today...homemade cranberry sauce with a twist!
+Now everybody knows that homemade cranberry sauce is head-and-shoulders-above the gelatinous canned stuff, but this sweet-tart Cranberry Cherry Sauce is (wait for it!)
 THE BEST YET.

 Now excuse me while I go call my brother.
 I need to make sure he's not still eating his Thanksgiving "jello" from a can...and if that's the case, I happen to know this fun little food blog where he can find a fabulous homemade recipe. 😉